 Implications for Traders and Market Stability

-- For Retail Traders: Those using high leverage face total loss of their collateral, a brutal lesson in risk management.
+- For Retail Traders: Those using high tap into face total loss of their collateral, a brutal lesson in risk management.

 - For Institutional Players: Large, liquidated positions can force hedge rebalancing in other correlated assets.